 Rosemont College prohibits retaliation against any individual for reporting, providing information, exercising one's rights or responsibilities, or otherwise being involved in the process of responding to, investigating, or addressing allegations of sex discrimination, sexual harassment, and sexual violence.
-Any person who believes they have been retaliated against for reporting and/or participating in the investigation/hearing process of any incident of sexual misconduct including sexual harassment should contact the Title IX Coordinator, Jane Federowicz.
+Any person who believes they have been retaliated against for reporting and/or participating in the investigation/hearing process of any incident of sexual misconduct including sexual harassment should contact the Title IX Coordinator.

-PROCEDURES THE COLLEGE WILL FOLLOW WHEN A CRIME OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT AND STALKING IS REPORTED

-The College has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges; as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services on and/or off campus; as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic, and working accommodations, if reasonably available.
+PROCEDURES THE COLLEGE WILL FOLLOW WHEN A CRIME OF DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT AND STALKING IS REPORTED as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services on and/or off campus; as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic, and working accommodations, if reasonably available.
 The College will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to local law enforcement.
-Students and employees should contact the Title IX Coordinator, Jane Federowicz (office: Main Building, Room 205; jfederowicz@rosemont.edu; phone: 2610-527-0200, x2242) by calling, writing, or coming into the office to report in person.
+Students and employees should contact one of the Title IX Coordinators, Paulette Hutchinson, phutchinson@rosemont.edu, x2381 or April Higgins, ahiggins@rosemont.edu, x2958 by calling, writing, or coming into the office to report in person.
 The Title IX Coordinator will collaborate and coordinate with the Dean of Students.